EATSTEAK/neisinfo/README.md

 # neisinfo
-Get School Information from NEIS Web Service.
+Get School Information on JSON from NEIS Web Service.